FH is more common than type 1 diabetes.2

 However, with proactive treatment, an affected individual’s lifetime risk of cardiovascular disease approaches the risk in the general population.8

-- The FH Foundation built a machine-learning algorithm based on structured and unstructured data is implementing it to identify individuals with probable FH within EHRs, large-scale lab results, and claims databases.
+- the Family Heart Foundation built a machine-learning algorithm based on structured and unstructured data is implementing it to identify individuals with probable FH within EHRs, large-scale lab results, and claims databases.

 - A heat map showing the geographic distribution of individuals with probable FH at the healthcare provider level is being generated.